recommendarr

 Recommendarr is a web application that generates personalized TV show and movie recommendations based on your Sonarr, Radarr, Plex, and Jellyfin libraries using AI.

-⚠️ IMPORTANT: When accessing this application from outside your network, you must open port 3030 on your router/firewall.
+⚠️ IMPORTANT: When accessing this application from outside your network, you must open the application port on your router/firewall (default: 3000).

 - AI-Powered Recommendations: Get personalized TV show and movie suggestions based on your existing library